A Critical Study on Data Leakage in Recommender System Offline Evaluation: Experiment Results

 \subsection{Impact on Recommendation Accuracy}

 \begin{finding} More ``future data'' can improve or deteriorate recommendation accuracy, making the impact of data leakage \underline{unpredictable}. \end{finding}

-Selecting $Y5$ as the test year, in Figure~\ref{fig:dataLeakageRecPerformance}, we plot HR@20 and NDCG@20 values of BPR, NeuMF, SASRec, and LightGCN, on the four datasets.
-The HR@20 and NDCG@20 values are the average values from three random trials of the same experiments with different seed numbers.
-By taking average, we aim to reduce the potential noise from random factors.
+Selecting $Y5$ as the test year, in Figure~\ref{fig:dataLeakageRecPerformance}, we plot the HR@20 and NDCG@20 values of BPR, NeuMF, SASRec, and LightGCN, on the four datasets.
+The HR@20 and NDCG@20 values are the average values of three random trials of the same experiments with different seed numbers.
+By taking average, we aim to reduce the potential noises from random factors.
 Recall that we use non-sampled metrics, as explained in Section~\ref{sec:expDesign}, the values of each metric reported in Figure~\ref{fig:dataLeakageRecPerformance} are much lower than the values reported in other papers~\cite{He2017,explainableReasoning} which use sampled metrics.

 Referring to Figure~\ref{fig:dataLeakageRecPerformance}, we observe fluctuating patterns for all four models when more ``future data'' are added in training, from $Y6$ to $Y10$.
-In particular, ups and downs can be seen for HRs and NDCGs on MovieLens-25m and Yelp datasets.
+In particular, ups and downs can be seen for HRs and NDCGs on MovieLens-25M and Yelp datasets.
 Similarly, fluctuating pattern can be observed for LightGCN on Amazon-music, and for BPR, LightGCN on Amazon-electronic.
 We also observe decreasing trend in NeuMF on Amazon-electronic.
-Increasing pattern is seen for BPR, NeuMF and SASRec on Amazon-electronic.
+An increasing pattern is seen for BPR, NeuMF and SASRec on Amazon-electronic.
 We observe not much change in HR@20 and NDCG@20 by SASRec on Amazon-music, the smallest dataset among the four.

-In summary, more ``future training instances'' does not necessarily lead to better or worse recommendation accuracy, but does affect the values.
-Hence, recommendation results become unpredictable when there is presence of ``future data'' (with respect to the test instances) in the training set.
-Same plot on test year $Y7$ can be found in Appendix~\ref{appendix:expResults}.
-We note that, experiments on test year $Y7$ give similar results as test year $Y5$.
+In summary, more ``future training instances'' do not necessarily lead to better or worse recommendation accuracy, but do affect values.
+Hence, recommendation results become unpredictable when there are ``future data'' (with respect to the test instances) in the training set.
+The same plot on the test year $Y7$ can be found in Appendix~\ref{appendix:expResults}.
+We note that experiments in test year $Y7$ give results similar to those of test year $Y5$.
 That is, data leakage leads to unpredictable recommendation performance.